Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: Introduction

 One example root cause may be that certain classes are harder to distinguish.
 For example, in CIFAR-10 \cite{cifar}, dog and cat classes tend to confuse the DNN model since they share many standard semantic features.
 For multi-label classification, one root cause may be that two classes frequently appear together.
 For example, in the COCO dataset \cite{LinMBHPRDZ14}, mouse and laptop appear in the same image frequently, making it hard for the DNN model to distinguish between them \cite{tian2021detect}.

 In general, there are two categories of root cause analysis methods based on machine learning \cite{gomez2015automatic}: supervised and unsupervised.
 Supervised methods perform well in the systems where the different classes of problems are known a priori.
-Several supervised learning methods have been used for root cause analysis, for instance SVM \cite{he2016big} and Bayesian models \cite{alaeddini2011using}.
+Several supervised learning methods have been used for root cause analysis, for instance, SVM \cite{he2016big} and Bayesian models \cite{alaeddini2011using}.

 Unlike supervised methods, unsupervised methods do not require any training labels but automatically cluster failures and mine common features in each cluster.
-Several unsupervised root cause analysis approaches have been proposed in the literature \cite{lei2016intelligent, gomez2015automatic, pan2021unsupervised}
+Several unsupervised root cause analysis approaches have been proposed in the literature, \MAJOR{R3.10}{for instance, Sparse Filtering \cite{lei2016intelligent}, and Frequent Pattern Mining \cite{pan2021unsupervised}.}

 Though supervised root-cause analysis is widely used, it is not adequate for all scenarios, especially when labels are missing or not numerous enough.
 Further, in modern architectures, engineers cannot guess all potential failure causes.
 Moreover, new root causes can appear when changing configurations and settings.
-Thus, more dynamic and less human-dependent, unsupervised root-cause-analysis methods have been proposed \cite{pan2021unsupervised, fahmysupporting}.
+Thus, more dynamic and less human-dependent, unsupervised root-cause-analysis methods have been proposed \cite{pan2021unsupervised, fahmysupporting, gomez2015automatic}.
 These unsupervised methods automatically cluster failures according to common causes, without expert's involvement.
 The main limitation of this approach is in the clustering evaluation.
 In this step, the authors use external validation measures to evaluate clustering quality.
 Such measures require the data to be labeled, for example Normalized Mutual Information \cite{strehl2002cluster} and Adjusted Rand Index \cite{hubert1985comparing}.
 However, in most case studies, the ground truth is not available and we have no other choice but to use internal measures like the Silhouette Index \cite{rousseeuw1987silhouettes} and the Davies Bouldin Index \cite{davies1979cluster}.